open-contracting-extensions/ocds_awardCriteriaBreakdown_extension/README.md

 ### 2022-04-25

-* Rename AwardCriterionNumber to `CriterionNumber` and update descriptions in "criterionThreshold.csv"
+* Rename AwardCriterionNumber to `CriterionNumber` and update descriptions in `criterionThreshold.csv`

 ### 2022-02-27